-A Brief Overview of Chinese New Year
+A Brief Overview of Lunar New Year

 Today, many Asian families around the world celebrate Lunar New Year.
 While the holiday is widely celebrated in Asian countries, many cities in the United States hold large celebrations, too.